arthurpaulino/miraiml/docs/user_guide.rst

-The configuration for MiraiML's Engine is defined by an instance of the :class:`miraiml.Config` class, which tells the Engine where to save its local files, the problem type, the function to score the candidate solutions, the search spaces that should be used and a few other things.
-For instance:
+The configuration for MiraiML's Engine is defined by an instance of the :class:`miraiml.Config` class, which tells the Engine where to save its local files (checkpoints), the problem type, the function to score the candidate solutions, the search spaces that should be used and a few other things.
+For
+instance:

 ::